-TPA administration in patients with stroke mimic
+In patients with stroke mimic one would

 In summary, the rate of sICH in patients with stroke mimic who receive intravenous thrombolytics is low in published data, although this estimate may be lower than that observed in clinical practice.9 Patients with stroke mimics generally were younger, were women, and had lower NIHSS scores.
 Fully functional outcome was 3-fold more likely for patients with stroke mimic compared with that for AIS patients.
 However, the risk of causing harm to even 1 patient given intravenous thrombolytics in the setting of a stroke mimic is concerning,